-Based on the advice of company leaders and entrepreneurs, here are three smart ways you can keep your staff motivated to persevere through tough times.
-[What kind of leader are you?
-Find out here.]
+Based on advice from company leaders and entrepreneurs, here are five smart ways you can keep your staff motivated to persevere through tough times.
+[Read related article: What Kind of Leader Are You?]

 “Communicate what is happening.
-Employees need to know, and they should hear it from the most senior leader," Littlefield told Business News Daily.
-"News is going to get out, so it’s better for leadership to consult with HR, the board, legal and/or PR as early in the process as possible to create a strong public statement.”
+Employees need to know, and they should hear it from the most senior leader,” said Kim Littlefield, partner–relationship manager at Keystone Partners.
+“News is going to get out, so it’s better for leadership to consult with HR, the board, legal and/or PR as early in the process as possible to create a strong public statement.”

-Littlefield advised addressing three key areas in your statement:
+Littlefield recommends addressing three key areas in your statement:

-“If your staff members see you panicking, they’ll think it’s time to panic,” said Miko Branch, CEO and co-founder of hair care brand Miss Jessie’s.
+“If your staff members see you panicking, they’ll think it’s time to panic,” said Miko Branch, co-founder of Miss Jessie’s.
 “If they see you showing strength, then they’ll feel confident in your ability to make the right decisions for both them and the company.
 You want your employees to trust your leadership.”

-Matthew Katz, CEO and founder of ecommerce fraud prevention company Verifi, warned leaders against thinking the missteps that brought your team or company to this point won’t be repeated.
-It’s critical learn from your mistakes so you can handle similar situations better in the future.
+Matthew Katz, former CEO of Verifi, warns against thinking the missteps that brought your team or company to this point won’t be repeated.
+It’s crucial to learn from your mistakes so you can handle similar situations better in the future.

 “Keep moving forward,” Katz told Business News Daily. “[Don’t] get mired down and feel powerless to make the changes based on these insights.”